wp-plugins/column-shortcodes/readme.txt

 = 0.6.1 =
 * fixed jquery.cookie.js issue where in some cases the server would reject it
+* added filter for hiding certain column shortcodes from view.

 = 0.6 =
 * added Danish translation ( thanks to Mads Rosendahl )